manchiyiu/gitbook-plugin-youtubex/README.md

 This is a plugin for inserting YouTube videos in GitBook.

+## Features

+* The player will be responsive and will resize according to the page size.
+* A link pointing to the video will be displayed instead if the book is converted into .pdf or other ebook formats.
+    * The text description is language-dependent and may be configured in `book.json`

 ## Usage

 Youtube videos can be inserted into a gitbook chapter using a tag with the video id inserted inbetween: